 - Leslie Parkins, Office of Civic Engagement

-- Elizabeth Shapiro-Garcia, Nicholas School of the Environment
+- Elizabeth Shapiro-Garza, Nicholas School of the Environment

 - Kathy Sikes, Service Learning